PIK-Team/pik-team.github.io/_posts/2021-05-23-neo4j-unit-with-spock.md

 public interface WordRepository extends Neo4jRepository<Word, String> { }
 ```

-Now, we should be ready to start creating tests for our sample application.
+Now, you should be ready to start creating tests for our sample application.

 ## Testing with Spock

 ### Dependencies
-In order to use the Spock framework, we have to edit the `build-gradle` file once more to add missing dependencies.
+In order to use the Spock framework, you have to edit the `build-gradle` file once more to add missing dependencies.
 Inside the `dependencies` section add the following dependencies:
 - `testImplementation 'org.spockframework:spock-core:2.0-groovy-3.0'`
 - `testImplementation 'org.spockframework:spock-spring:2.0-groovy-3.0'`